RaynierDiaz/releases/assets/readme.txt

 Thank you for downloading our extension!
 These files are the core of the extension, but changing the files manually is not recommended unless you really know what you're doing.

-To update / uninstall, simply run the installer again.
+To update / uninstall, simply run the installer again (but make sure to move it to a new location first).